Strategies for Academic Success Workshop

-Students placed on academic probation should complete the Strategies for Academic Success online module.
+Students placed on academic warning (formerly academic probation) should complete the Strategies for Academic Success Workshop online module.

 Strategies for Academic Success will teach students to:

 - understand the University's academic warning policy,